CyanoHao/BLPConverter/README.md

   -j,--jobs UINT [...]
 Number of parallel jobs
 ```

-## Extras

-The Python script 'extra/convert_all.py' can be used to convert recursively in-place
-all the BLP files in a hierarchy of folders.

 ## Dependencies

 Dependencies are [managed by xmake](./xmake.lua). `xmake build` will automatically download and install the dependencies.